turbonemesis/constitution/CONSTITUTION.md

 B. Any member of the Senate may submit legislation in the form of new "proposals" concerning team interests.

+#### Section 3 - Meetings

-C. General meetings are to be held at a reasonable time and location at least once per year.
+A. General meetings are to be held at a reasonable time and location at least once per year.
 Only a member of the Senate may call meetings.
 Any member including those not part of the Senate can join these meetings however.

 #### Section 3 – Quorum